In Britain's COVID-19 wards, doctors say they do not have enough gowns

 “We recognise though that we have got to strive even harder in this incredibly difficult and competitive international environment to source the equipment.”

+England’s Chief Medical Officer Chris Whitty said that Britain was “close to the line” on PPE supplies but had enough at a national level, even if there were local shortages.

+“We have broadly... managed a very difficult situation without yet getting to the point where we’re no longer able to cope with it.
+But to promise now that in 2 or 3 days this is all going to be sorted...
+I think would be a mistake.”

-But Rinesh Parmar, an intensive care doctor based in the West Midlands and chair of the Doctors’ Association, a campaign group, said it was clear Britain had not learnt lessons about how to protect medical staff treating COVID patients from hard hit countries such as Italy and Spain.
+Rinesh Parmar, an intensive care doctor based in the West Midlands and chair of the Doctors’ Association UK, a campaign group, said it was clear Britain had not learnt lessons about how to protect medical staff treating COVID patients from hard hit countries such as Italy and Spain.

-“If we had, we would have stronger, more robust guidance that would fall in line with the World Health Organization recommendations.”
-(Reporting by Alistair Smout; editing by Guy Faulconbridge)